Edtech in Africa

-Edtech today poses so many possibilities, specifically for the African continent where quality education is still a luxury, afforded only by the very rich.
+Edtech in Africa today poses so many possibilities, specifically for parts of the continent where quality education is still a luxury, afforded only by the very rich.
 Some of these possibilities were discussed at length at Social Media Week which recently held in Lagos.

 The opportunities to cut recurring costs, provide greater access to education and independent learning make education technology increasingly relevant as a solution to many of these problems.

 It is being embraced slowly perhaps due to a number of these challenges, but progress is being made and more benefits are expected in the following areas in the near future:

 Easier access to learning – E-learning, mlearning (mobile learning) and online courses have particular potential in areas where access to more traditional forms of education is restricted or non-existent.
 Most top universities in Africa already have e-learning portals although they are not yet fully recognized or used as an alternative to the norm.